Emiougus/TriggerRemap/readme.md

 In Ratchet and Clank 2 jumping to the side while strafing, ratchet doesn't always perform a sideways flip PSTV Support hasn't been tested, may or may not work

+Sometimes the App will show an error about fonts not being able to be loaded, just spam X until it loads, unsure why this happens

 ## Credits
 - Rinnegatamante for LPP-Vita